 Another important aspect of this development concerns the gas circulation within the GRPC taking into account that for the CEPC SDHCAL, gas outlets should all be on one side.
-A genuine system was proposed.
+A realization of this system was developed.
 It is based on channeling the gas along one side of the chamber and releasing it into the main gas volume at regular intervals.
 A similar system is used to collect the gas on the opposite side.
 A finite element model has been established to check the gas distribution.
 The simulation confirms that the gas speed is reasonably uniform over most of the chamber area.
-The GRPC and its associated electronics are housed in a special cassette which protects the chamber and ensures that the readout board is in intimate contact with the anode glass.
+The GRPC and its associated electronics are housed in a special cassette which protects the chamber and ensures that the readout board is in close contact with the anode glass.
 The cassette is a thin box consisting of 2.5 mm thick stainless steel plates separated by 6 mm wide stainless steel spacers.
 Its plates are also a part of the absorber.

-The electronics board is assembled thanks to a polycarbonate spacer which is also used to fill the gaps between the readout chips and to improve the overall rigidity of the detector.
-The electronics board is fixed on the small plate of the cassette.
-Thanks to tiny screws and the new set is fixed on the other plate which hosts the detector and the spacers.
-The whole width of the cassette is 11 mm with only 6 of them corresponding to the sensitive medium including the GRPC detector and the readout electronics.
+The electronics board is assembled with a polycarbonate spacer which is also used to fill the gaps between the readout chips and to improve the overall rigidity of the detector.
+The electronics board is fixed on the small plate of the cassette with tiny screws.
+The assembled set is fixed on the other plate which hosts the detector and the spacers.
+The total thickness of the cassette is 11 mm with 6 mm of which due to the sensitive medium including the GRPC detector and the readout electronics.